Downderry

 The village and beach offer views of Looe Island to the west and Rame Head to the east and on clear days the Eddystone Lighthouse 8 mi offshore.

 Points of interest

 Bass rock

-Approximately 700 m east of the village center is a rocky outcrop known locally as "Bass Rock", this is a popular fishing spot as it affords access to deeper water.
+Approximately 700 m east of the village center is a rocky outcrop known locally as "Bass Rock", which is a popular fishing spot as it affords access to deeper water.

-Coleadon
+Coldeadon

-300 m further on from Bass Rock are the cliffs of Coleadon, the promontory past these cliffs means access to the beach past this point is cut off at high tide.
+About 300 m further east from Bass Rock are the cliffs of Coldeadon.
+The promontory beyond these cliffs cuts off access to the beach at high tide.